qgis/QGIS-Documentation/source/docs/documentation_guidelines/do_translations.rst

 * |linguist_done_next| The Translation Done Next button, is the most important button.
 If the item needs translation, you enter a translation in the text field, then hit this button.
-If the item does not translation just leave the text field for translation empty and also hit this button which indicates the item is done and you continue with the next item.
+If the item does not need translation just leave the text field for translation empty and also hit this button which indicates the item is done and you continue with the next item.